 If gastroenteritis symptoms are severe, visit your general physician.
 Here are some of the types of medications that can be prescribed:

-Antidiarrhoeal drugs Medication like Loperamide is sometimes prescribed to treat gastroenteritis.
+Antidiarrheal drugs: Medication like Loperamide is sometimes prescribed to treat gastroenteritis.
 It slows down bowel movement by increasing water absorption from the gut.
-Please note, Loperamide is not prescribed to those suffering from ulcerative colitis or having diarrhea containing blood or mucus.
+Please note that Loperamide is not prescribed to those with ulcerative colitis or diarrhoea containing blood or mucus.

 Antiemetic medications Drugs like Metoclopramide, which relax the muscles, are used to prevent or reduce vomiting.

-Antibiotics Doctors usually avoid prescribing antibiotics to treat gastroenteritis symptoms because most cases are caused by viruses as opposed to bacteria.
-If specific bacteria are responsible or have been identified in a stool sample, then antibiotics are recommended.
+Antibiotics: Viral gastroenteritis treatment includes antibiotics that may shorten the course by 1 to 2 days.
+Doctors usually avoid prescribing antibiotics to treat acute gastroenteritis symptoms because most cases are caused by viruses instead of bacteria.
+Antibiotics are recommended if specific bacteria are responsible or have been identified in a stool sample.

-In cases of hospitalization, nutrients can be replaced intravenously by injecting them directly into the veins.
+In hospitalization cases, nutrients can be replaced intravenously by injecting them directly into the veins.

 Conclusion

-Gastroenteritis, or inflammation of intestines or immune system, is a common condition.
-It can be prevented by practicing good hygiene like washing your hands frequently or sanitising the kitchen surfaces and utensils after cooking with raw meat or eggs.
+Gastroenteritis, or inflammation of the intestines or immune system, is common.
+The primary symptom is diarrhea, which is often accompanied by vomiting.
+Other common gastroenteritis symptoms include abdominal cramps, high fever, headache, and body aches.
+The symptoms are quite similar to the signs of stomach flu.
+The first line viral gastroenteritis treatment includes drinking plenty of fluids and replacing electrolytes.
+It can be prevented by practising good hygiene, like washing your hands frequently or sanitising the kitchen surfaces and utensils after cooking with raw meat or eggs.
 Moreover, try to keep raw meat and poultry products away from cooked foods to avoid cross-contamination.